slesinger/czech-speech-to-text/README.md

 Tags: czech language, stt, speech recognition, voice transcription, asr, offline, free

+## Alternative project

+Check [another model that is trained on similar dataset](https://coqui.ai/czech/comodoro/v0.3.0).
+It is part of Conqui.ai

 ## Background

 Czech language lacks a modern speech recognition engine that can be used offline, e.g. home automation, robotics.